NWChemEx/TAMM/dox/TAMMRuntime.md

 A task can retrieve buffers (on the memory node where the  task is scheduled) using tensor and blockid.
 When a buffer is created, it has the the information about corresponding (tensor, blockid).

-get_buf_tmp : a temporary buffer is returned (can be filled with initial value).
+`get_buf_tmp` : a temporary buffer is returned (can be filled with initial value).

-get_buf_read:  an updated copy of (tensor,blockid) is returned.
+`get_buf_read`:  an updated copy of (tensor,blockid) is returned.

-get_buf_write: an uninitialized buffer for (tensor,blockid) is returned (can be filled with initial value).
+`get_buf_write`: an uninitialized buffer for (tensor,blockid) is returned (can be filled with initial value).

-get_buf_read_write: an updated buffer containing a copy of (tensor,blockid) is returned and this buffer is later modified.
+`get_buf_read_write`: an updated buffer containing a copy of (tensor,blockid) is returned and this buffer is later modified.

-get_buf_cwrite, get_buf_creadwrite: these functions request cancellable versions of writable buffers.
+`get_buf_cwrite`, `get_buf_creadwrite`: these functions request cancellable versions of writable buffers.
 A cancellable buffer can be modified, and it is guaranteed that the modifications do not take place until explicitly committed.
 Also, cancellable buffers can be committed from any copy of the buffer while non-cancellable buffers must be committed from the buffer obtained from the runtime.

 If some buffers are accessed in a task which are not indicated using access modes, then runtime synchronously prepares buffers for those accesses.
 Other buffers are prepared before the task execution starts.
 Because of that, buffers should be requested in task submission whenever possible.
 In practice, this means that tasks have to often be written in a continuation style where the next task requests the buffers necessary for the continuation.